 In this section, we will use the figsize argument to change the size of the histogram:

 There are, of course, other arguments that can be used when plotting histograms using Pandas.
 Make sure you check the documentation when needed.
 For instance, the ticks can be rotated using the xrot argument.
+Now, with Pandas scatter_matrix method, we can create scatter plots with histograms, so make sure to check that post out.

 Here’s a Jupyter notebook with all the code examples.